project8/dripline/Home.md

 It comprises two components:

 1. A [[Wire Protocol|Wire-Protocol]] which defines the structure of valid messages
-2. A [[Set of Conventions|Conventions]] which includes reserved keywords, values for constants, and behaviors for responding to messages.
+2. A [[Use Protocol|use-protocol]] which includes reserved keywords, values for constants, and behaviors for responding to messages.

 The current version of the framework, along with the version history and planned future developments are listed on [[this page|Version]].
 The summary of the [[guiding design principles|Design]] is available for reference, and should be especially useful for those wishing to contribute.